Texas Endovascular Logo

 But at home?
 It’s a lot tougher to keep moving.
 So, to avoid the pitfalls of sedentary living, you’ll have to work a little bit harder.
 Set reminders for yourself to get up and walk around every 30 minutes.
 Circle your living room, climb the stairs…it doesn’t really matter, as long as you take some steps and get your blood pumping out of those legs and back to the heart.
 This should help protect your vein health during these safe-at-home moments.

 If, however, you’re already noticing signs of a brewing vein problem, like dark or bulging veins, leg cramps, or changes in skin color?
 Don’t wait to seek treatment!
-Our vein specialists can help you right now, so make an immediate appointment with our officemake an immediate appointment with our officemake an immediate appointment with our office.
+Our vein specialists can help you right now, so make an immediate appointment with our office.
 Because, here’s the deal: vein problems are progressive.
 Delay treatment today, and you’ll face a bigger problem next month, next week or even tomorrow!

 Take the Quiz